St Mary’s C of E Primary School

 We use a bank of laptops that are linked to the school network.
 ICT is taught only in part as a standalone subject, and is increasingly used as a tool for research and presentation in all other subjects.

 Music is an important part of our school.
-All pupils are taught by teachers with expertise and all children in Year 3 - 6 learn through the medium of the violin.
-We now have a 56 strong string orchestra!
-We also have a fourishing KS2 choir!
+All pupils are taught by teachers with expertise and all children in Year 3 - 6 have the opportunity to learn to play the guitar.
+We also have a flourishing KS2 choir!

 We have a full time sports coach who leads the PE and sport curriculum.
 We take part in a wide variety of sports and PE activities that include: football, netball, hockey, rugby, rounders, table tennis, cricket, orienteering, athletics, cross country, boccia, gymnastics, dance and swimming.
 For some of these we take part in festivals and compete with other schools.

 After school sports clubs include football, cricket, rugby and boccia throughout the year.